UF-Carpentry/2022-01-31-Intro-to-R-online/index.md

 <h3 id="registration">Registration</h3>

 <p>
-A link to the registration form will be posted Wednesday.
+Space is limited to 45 participants and registration is required.
+Please plan on attending the entire time both days.
+This workshop will be free, however registration requires attendance for most of the workshop.
 </p>

 <p>
-We request a nominal $5 fee to attend this workshop.
-We realize that this may pose a financial barrier to some attendees.
-In that case, please register anyway, and also email an organizer before the first day of the workshop to confirm that you will be in attendance.
+A link to the registration form will be posted Wednesday.
 </p>

 <h3 id="original-lesson">Original Lesson</h3>